flysoon/financial-playground/README.md

-just for fun, hopefully also winning
+Just for fun, hopefully also winning.